 Three Different Ways To Build A Blinking LED Circuit

 There are several ways of making a blinking LED circuit.
 You can make one using relays.
 You can make one using transistors.
-Or you can make one using components like an inverter, a 555 Timer or a microcontroller.
+Or you can make one using components like logic gates, a 555 Timer, or a microcontroller.

 I’m going to show you three ways to build a blinking LED circuit using: